RedHatQE/teflo/docs/users/definitions/execute.rst

 .. literalinclude:: ../../../examples/docs-usage/execute.yml
     :lines: 156-160

-The user can also artifact files using wildcards as shown in the following
+The user can also collect artifact files using wildcards as shown in the following
 example:

 .. literalinclude:: ../../../examples/docs-usage/execute.yml